Chapter 3: Search techniques

 Searchable fields and why to use them

 - Author: Use this field when you know the author, editor, or creator’s name.
-For example, if you were looking for things Jim Henson wrote or produced, searching by author would be your best choice.
+For example, if you wanted to find things Jim Henson wrote or produced, searching by author would be your best choice.

 - Subject: The subject field contains terms that describe what items are about.
 Use this with caution because subject terms are taken from preset lists, and don’t necessarily cover all the ways their topic can be described (e.g. synonyms).
 More on this in the next section.

 - Title: Use this field when you know all or some of the words in an item’s title.
-There may be multiple titles associated with the item you are looking for (e.g., book title, book chapter title, article title, journal name, subtitle).
+This can help dramatically reduce the number of results you get, but there may still be multiple items with the same words in their titles.

 - Format or material type: This field allows you to limit your results to specific publication types, such as only searching for books, articles, journals, audio visual materials (i.e., DVDs, videos, music CDs, etc.), or images.
 Some tools will have a separate option to limit to peer-reviewed articles.
 These are often sources your instructors prefer, so it’s a handy shortcut to be aware of.